nikhatraghna/aqi-predictor/README.md

 **Selection metric:** smallest **train↔validation R² gap** (most stable generalization), tie-broken by highest CV validation R².
 The winner is promoted to `models/best_model/` with its inference contract and uploaded to the Hopsworks Model Registry.
+(The models are near-tied on this metric, so the champion can change between runs — Ridge was selected in the latest run.)

 Overfitting is judged by the **R² gap** (≤0.05 = healthy), not the RMSE ratio.